Drilled Yoni Eggs Vs. Un-drilled Yoni Eggs

 Then one day my worst fear came true.
 The string came off during use and caused me a great deal of hysterics.
 I was never taught how to get the egg out with no string.
 After panicking for some time, my natural instincts kicked in to push the egg out.
 The egg actually shot out with the amount of force I used and skidded across the floor…

 My fears instantaneously dissolved.
 Perhaps that needed to happen so I could overcome this obstacle in my practice.
 Since then, I only use un-drilled eggs.
-My yoni egg became one of my greatest gurus to teach me all kinds of things my awesome vagina is capable of.
+My yoni egg became one of my greatest gurus to teach me all kinds of things my awesome vagina is capable of including the ability to push an egg out with the dexterity of my muscles.
 Years later, I stand strong behind this choice and love empowering other women to transcend any beliefs of stuck Jade Eggs.

 Ladies, I get the fear of the egg getting stuck.
 I totally get it.
 But I also want to say, it’s ok to have fears about this, and especially if you have this fear it’s just another reason to try.

 It’s a bit like having training wheels on a bike when you were a child.
 They are totally necessary up to a point.
 But do you remember that exhilarating feeling when peddling for the first time after they are taken off?
 It’s a bit scary and you warble a bit… but then… you start to feel like you can fly!

 You deserve this knowledge!